Algerian military considering all options to end crisis

 These include Bensalah, who was appointed interim president after Salah managed Bouteflika’s exit.

-Writing by Michael Georgy; Editing by Raissa Kasolowsky, Frances Kerry and Andrew Cawthorne
+Writing by Michael Georgy; Editing by Raissa Kasolowsky, Andrew Cawthorne and Frances Kerry